karn8/competitive_coding/README.md

 # competitive_coding
-techniques I've implemented to Solve LeetCode Problems using C++
+My solutions to leetcode Problems using c++